semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 Developers and AppSec engineers are able to provide reasons for a finding's status, such as **Acceptable risk** or **False positive** for **Ignored** findings.

-Semgrep AppSec Platform provides AI-assisted triage through Semgrep Assistant, which can analyze all your findings to suggest which findings it thinks are false positives.
-Learn more about Semgrep Assistant's accuracy.
+Semgrep AppSec Platform provides AI-assisted triage through Semgrep Assistant, which can analyze all your findings to suggest which findings it thinks are false positives. [<i class="fas fa-external-link fa-xs"></i> Learn more about Semgrep Assistant's accuracy.](https://semgrep.dev/blog/2023/assistant-public-beta)

-tk link to false positive

 ###### Remediation